mnfmnfm/sherri-make-a-pull-request/README.md

 ### Time consuming bugs!!!!!!
-### airports

 # next steps:
- - have user upload files
+ - allow user upload files
- - set fixed locations for users
  - explore google earth to show GPS data
- - see other users routes if public
+ - Share routes with other users
+ - Extend this platform to other vehicles( cars, bike, or even for running )